takedaa83/T-Edit/README.md

 ## 📥 Installation

-1. Download the latest version of T-Edit from [GitHub Releases](https://github.com/your-username/T-Edit/releases) or [Spigot](https://www.spigotmc.org/resources/)
+1. Download the latest version of T-Edit from [GitHub Releases](https://github.com/takedaa83/T-Edit/releases)
 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server or use a plugin manager to load the plugin
 4. Edit the configuration files in the `plugins/T-Edit` directory if desired